kyma-project/btp-manager/docs/user/tutorials/04-40-deploy-service-in-cluster.md

     kubectl get serviceinstances.services.cloud.sap.com test-service-instance -o yaml
     ```

-    You see the status `created` and the message `ServiceInstance provisioned successfully`.
+    You see the status `Created` and the message `ServiceInstance provisioned successfully`.

-3. To create a ServiceBinding, run this script:
+3. To create a service binding, run this script:

     ```yaml
     kubectl create -f - <<EOF